bennington-hardware-hacking-2019/pos_system/README.md

 make init
 ```

-To setup postgres with pre-populated data (mainly used for testing):
+To setup postgres with pre-populated data.
+Used for initial setup and testing
+mostly.
 ```
 make db-setup
 ```
-> Use `make run` to simulate a simple flow.

 To run test
 ```